 Groundwater Approach

 At TDS, new members of the Board of Trustees are required to complete the Racial Equity Institute’s Groundwater Approach Training Program as part of their onboarding.
 This impactful workshop uses the Groundwater metaphor to illustrate how racial inequity is embedded within our systems and institutions.
-This metaphor is based on three observations:

 Racial Literacy Curriculum